HebaMak/Courier4Me/README.md

   [![Header](https://res.cloudinary.com/hapiii/image/upload/v1676582781/HYF/graduation%20project/yuxewjphfw6xj8frupnf.jpg)](https://some-url.dev/)

-  * Login page: enables the user to login and switch to the Register page if user has not an account,
+  * Login page: enables the user to login and switch to the Sign up page if user has not an account,
      - if the user foget the password also can reset the password
      - if the user enters a wrong password or email, will get an error message